-Aubrey Jaap has been with the Archives since 2007 and serves as the Administrative Assistant.
-She coordinates the Archives digitization efforts and oral history collections, as well as manages the Archives social media outreach programs.
-Recently, she worked with the University of Montana’s Irish Studies Program to curate an exhibit titled “Erin’s Exiled Children: Irish America and the Road to the Rising,” which is traveling throughout Montana libraries and museums.
-She is a successful grant writer, with the most recent being a National Historical Publications and Records Commission grant application funded for $67,480 to catalog and preserve the C. Owen Smithers Photograph Collection.
+Aubrey Jaap serves as the Archives Director and has been with the organization since 2007.
+She heads the Archives digitization programs and oral history collections, as well as manages the non-current government record for Butte-Silver Bow.
+She collaborated with the University of Montana’s Irish Studies Program to curate an exhibit titled “Erin’s Exiled Children: Irish America and the Road to the Rising,” which traveled throughout Montana’s libraries and museums.
+In 2016, she successfully wrote a grant to the National Historical Publications and Records Commission to catalog and preserve the historic C. Owen Smithers Photograph Collection.
 Aubrey is also a member of the Montana State Historical Records and Advisory Board.
 She has her B.S. in Public Relations from Montana State University-Billings.

 Lindsay Mulcahy is the Archives Assistant Director.
 She has worked in many aspects of Butte’s historical community including guided tours and as curator for the World Museum of Mining.
 She also worked for Zena Beth McGlashan and has an excerpt published in the Afterword of the Biography of F. August Heinze: Copper King at War.
 Lindsay co-instructs the Butte History Adult Education Course and is vice-chairwoman of Butte Historical Memorials.
 Lindsay has a BA in History from Montana State University.

 Shannon Hopewell joined the Archives in 2023 as the Administrative Assistant.
 She graduated from Montana Tech with an associate in accounting.
 Born and raised in Butte, she grew up fascinated with the history of her hometown.
 This brought her to write a children’s book about Butte history.